celoyd/wheather/README.md

 The reason we don't use one of the many fine tile scripts out there is that the JPEG compression on the raws is already stronger than I'd like.
 I really don't want to recompress the JPEG.  jpegtran is the only tool I know of that will write out a truly lossless crop of a JPEG region.
 We could write out PNGs instead of JPEGs, but the disk i/o and storage would be insane.
 Might still be worth it.

-You can see why I consider this the real weak link of my process as it stands.
+You can see why I consider this the weak link of my process as it stands.

 So.
 If you cleverly disregarded my use of 1024x images, go in slicey.sh and edit it as appropriate now.